The true cost of social media ads in 2024

 YouTube |

 For each social media platform, CPM rates, cost per link click (CPLC) rates, and link clickthrough (LCTR) rates can change drastically throughout the year.
-To help brands, agencies, and advertisers to anticipate seasonal fluctuations, we investigated the average CPM rates for each social platform over the course of the past three years.
-For instance, the chart below shows the variation of CPM rates for the 12-month period of September, 2022 through August, 2023 on Meta (Facebook and Instagram), TikTok, Twitter/X, and YouTube:
+To help brands, agencies, and advertisers to anticipate seasonal fluctuations, we investigated the average CPM rates for each social platform over the course of the past four years.

 Since CPM rates change dramatically from month to month—and sometimes from week to week, or day to day—to truly understand the shape of CPM rates on social media, we need to ask a better question: When are CPM rates higher or lower?

-As you can see in the chart above, some platforms conform to similar seasonal patterns—while others follow an internal logic all their own.
+As you can see in the chart at the top of this page, some platforms conform to similar seasonal patterns—while others follow an internal logic all their own.

 To better understand CPM rates in 2024, we broke down the data on each platform to unlock insights on how ad cost can change not just from year to year, but over the course of your campaigns.